lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 # Deferred shading (I)

 In this chapter we will setup the basis to implement deferred shading.
 We will split the rendering into two phases, one to render the geometry and relevant parameters of the scene and another one to apply lighting.
 In this chapter we will only setup the basis, leaving the changes required to apply lighting for the next chapter.
 We will not be introducing new Vulkan concepts, just combine the ones we have described previously to support deferred shading.
-Therefore, you will see larger chunks of code with an explanatory overview, focusing on the key concepts of Vulkan that need to be applied to implement deferred shading
+Therefore, you will see larger chunks of code with an explanatory overview, focusing on the key concepts of Vulkan that need to be applied to implement deferred shading.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-10).

 ## Deferred shading

 Up to now the way that we are rendering a 3D scene is called forward rendering.
 Deferred rendering is frequently used when having multiple lights and usually consists of two phases.
 In the first phase data that is required for shading computation is generated (depth values, albedo colors, material properties, etc.).
 In the second phase, taking all that information as inputs lighting is applied to each fragment.

 Hence, with deferred shading we perform two rendering phases.
 The first one, is the geometry pass, where we render the scene to several attachments that will contain the following information: